Daniel Woldring, PhD

 Navya has graduated with Bachelors of Engineering from PES University, India.
-Her research area aligns in Machine learning aspects of protein engineering in designing a high binding affinity protein library.
+Her research area aligns in Machine learning aspects of protein engineering in designing a high binding affinity protein library before finishing her Masters at MSU.
 Navya is currently working as a Machine Learning Engineer at Model Medicines San Diego.

 Joelle graduated from MSU with BS Chemical Engineering in 2022.
 Joelle’s expertise in high-throughput protein engineering and computational tools is moving with the start of graduate school for Chemical Engineering at MSU in the Gilad Lab!

 Ray graduated from MSU with a Bachelor’s degree in chemical engineering in 2019.
 His research used computational protein-ligand docking, machine learning, and statistical clustering to explore phytochemical candidates against SARS-CoV-2.
 Ray will be starting his Master’s in Computational Science at Syracuse in Fall 2022.